NuCivic/dkan_harvest/README.md

 extensions and adds a CLI and a WUI to DKAn to manage harvesting sources and jobs.

-### What do you mean by `harvest open data`?

-Grab open data from the web and create [DKAN's](http://nucivic.com/dkan) datasets and resources from it.

 ### How does it works?

-It saves the subscribed data locally to files in `drupal's public:// folder`.
-Then it runs a migration that creates the `dataset` and `resource` DKAN nodes.
+DKAN Harvest is built on top of the legendary [migrate](https://www.drupal.org/project/migrate) module that consume a source api to download the data locally to the local drupal `public://` and process it to create the associated `dataset` and `resource` DKAN nodes.

 ## Usage
 ### Add a Harvest Source